NS-Frauen-Warte: History and profile

 It was predominantly a woman's magazine despite containing propaganda; this contrasts sharply with Das deutsche Mädel, which lay emphasis on the strong and active German woman.
 The 1939 circulation of the magazine was 1.9 million copies.
 The magazine ceased publication in 1945.
+Japanese propaganda title targeting women, Nippon Fujin, had close similarities with the magazine.

 The University of Heidelberg digitized the issues between 1941 and 1945 of the magazine.